rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

    a Pareto-improvement.
 Under the status quo, neither the built-in types nor user-defined types can have overflow checks controlled by scoped attributes.
    Under this proposal, the situation is improved with built-in types gaining this capability.
-Under this light, making further improvements, namely extending the capability to user-defined types, can be left to future work.
+In light of this, making further improvements, namely extending the capability to user-defined types, can be left to future work.

  * Someone may conduct a benchmark of Rust with overflow checks turned on, post